ues-io/uesio/README.md

 For Redux, we follow the [Redux Style Guide](https://redux.js.org/style-guide/style-guide) with some exceptions.
 More details on that [here](#redux-architecture).

-On the frontend, we prefer functional programming style and [unidirectional data flow](https://facebook.github.io/flux/docs/in-depth-overview/) is preferred.
-All our React components are **functional components**.
-Some components coming from third-party libraries like [react-monaco-edtor](https://github.com/react-monaco-editor/react-monaco-editor) are not functional components.

 For Go **package naming**, we follow this [guideline](https://blog.golang.org/package-names).

 # Tech Stack